dgraves4/steam-indie-success/README.md

 # Predicting Indie Game Success on Steam using Sentiment Analysis and Machine Learning

 ## Project Overview
 This project analyzes user reviews and metadata of indie games on Steam to predict their success.
 By leveraging sentiment analysis and machine learning models (such as Random Forest and Logistic Regression), this project aims to identify key factors that contribute to a game's popularity.
-The insights gained from this analysis could help indie developers optimize their games for better audience reception, and could also be useful to the consumer.
+The insights gained from this analysis could help indie developers optimize their games for better audience reception and could also be useful to consumers.

 ## Table of Contents
 - [Project Overview](#project-overview)